Lohit9/MasterYourAlgorithms/README.md

 Upcoming: Given a Binary Search Tree with integers at every node and   an integer k, write code that decides whether or not there exists two nodes a and b such that a+b=k

 The above question was asked in Zenefits interview.
-The code has not been added yet, will add them as soon as possible.
+The code has not been added yet, will add them as soon as possible.(many found it tough)